kmcho2019/csdl-lab-cafe-app/docs/ONBOARDING.md

 2. Confirm the toast appears and the stock count decrements.
 3. Visit `/app/inventory` and `/app/ledger` to verify the stock movement and ledger entry.
 4. (Optional) Add another admin via the **People** page and confirm they can access admin sections.
+5. (Optional) Visit `/app/kiosk`, select a member, add a couple of items, and record the purchase to ensure the kiosk experience works on shared devices.

 ## 5. Prepare for settlements